6 Strategies to Help You Say No to Stuff

 This is part of my online book on Healthy Boundaries Made Simple.

 A reader wrote:

 Dear Stewie, my neighbor invited me to go camping with his family.
 I hate camping.
 I want to sleep in my own bed and not on the hard and cold ground.
 I don’t want bugs crawling in my mouth.

 How do I say No?

 Saying No is difficult.
-You worry about hurting others and losing their approval.
-As a result, I imagine you agree to numerous things you don’t want to do and resent it later.
+We worry about hurting others and losing their approval.
+As a result, we agree to numerous things we don’t want to do only to resent it later.